December 13, 2007

-NASA today introduced a new name and logo for its next generation lunar lander, which was previously referred to as the Lunar Surface Access Module, or LSAM for short.
+NASA on Thursday (Dec.
+13) introduced a name and logo for its next generation lunar lander, which was previously referred to as the Lunar Surface Access Module, or LSAM for short.

 "That's the name they chose," said Jeff Hanley, NASA's Constellation Program manager, under which Altair falls.
 "We can stop calling it LSAM or esoteric things like that."

 Hanley revealed the new name at a meeting with industry representatives held at Johnson Space Center to provide a general background to the lunar lander preceding NASA soliciting ideas for its development from contractors.